 You can visit the famous armless Greek statue of Aphrodite at the Louvre, where she is called Venus de Milo (Venus from Milo).
 This statue was discovered in 1820 on the volcanic Greek island of Melos (Milos in modern Greek) by a French soldier who gave it to French King Louis the XVIIII who in turn donated it to the Louvre the following year.

 Cyprus is an archaeologist’s dream come true.
 Every year archaeologists from around the world visit the island, hoping to uncover stories of lives from the past and discover new secrets of an ancient civilization.

 You don’t need to be a historian or archaeologist to enjoy or imagine how the ancient people of Cyprus and Romans lived.
 There are plenty of places for the average person to visit.

-Many of these places are on rough terrain in isolated areas so be prepared to walk and wear comfortable shoes.
+Many of these places are on rough terrain in isolated areas, so be prepared to walk and wear comfortable shoes.

-Although France is known for perfume, it was not the French who invented it.
+Although France is known for

 Today you can find perfumes created using similar ingredients as the original perfumes in the Ayia Napa markets in Cyprus.
 I hear the smell is very strong.

 You can also visit the Perfume theme park museum.